James S. Jackson – University of Michigan

 Dr. Benjamin Knoll is an assistant professor of politics at Centre College in Danville, Kentucky.
 His research focuses on the intersection of race, religion, culture, and political behavior.
 He is the author or co-author of more than a dozen scholarly articles, including “And Who is My Neighbor?
 Religion and Immigration Policy Attitudes” in the Journal for the Scientific Study of Religion (2009) and “Immigration Enforcement and the Redistribution of Political Trust” forthcoming in the Journal of Politics (2015).

-H. Gibbs Knotts is Professor and Department Chair in the Department of Political Science at the College of Charleston.
+H. Gibbs Knotts is Professor of Political Science at the College of Charleston.

 Jeffrey W. Koch – State University of New York